Jero Miñarro: Club career

 Born in Lorca, Region of Murcia, Jero began his senior career with Valencia CF's reserves at the age of 19, never appearing officially for the first team.
 Subsequently, he moved to Segunda División and joined Rayo Vallecano, only playing twice during the season as the Madrid club promoted to La Liga.

-In July 1999, Jero joined Superleague Greece side Panachaiki FC, being first-choice during the campaign and scoring three goals as they narrowly avoided relegation.
+In July 1999, Jero joined Super League Greece side Panachaiki FC, being first-choice during the campaign and scoring three goals as they narrowly avoided relegation.
 He returned to his country afterwards, appearing in only 19 second division games over the course of three seasons combined and being relegated with two of the three teams he represented in that level, Getafe CF and Burgos CF.

 Jero's last appearance in the second tier would be in 2002–03 with UD Almería (no games played).
 Until his retirement in June 2010 at nearly 33, he played exclusively in the lower leagues, captaining Lorca Deportiva CF in his final year.
 Subsequently, he joined the technical staff of Segunda División B's AD Cerro de Reyes.